APHA-AMR-VIR/APHASeqFinder/README.md

 To run the pipeline: ./seqfinder.py /my/path/to/my_arguments_file_for_my_new_run.args

-You will be asked how many cores you want to use.
-If you enter a wrong option, only 1 core will be used.
 For each sample, a folder with the same name as the sample will be created.
 The main results are summarised in a CSV file called "sample_name_CompareTo_database_name.csv".
 Summary tables (CSV) for all the samples analysed can be found in folder results_path.
+To keep track of how you run seqfinder, a copy of the arguments file will be place in the results path.